bitwise-rude/wifi-automation/README.md

 4. Create a `.env` file in the same directory
 5. Create field `SSID = "<your ssid>"` and `PASSWORD = "<your password>"` and save the file
+6. OR you can go to `main.py` and change the variables `PASSWORD` to password and `USERNAME` to SSID respectively to accomplish the goal of above point.
 6. Run the script `main.py`

 viola! now you can use the script again and again without having to update